 First of all, there something about horror cinema from the mid-’00s when filmmakers put so much effort into creating a level of great set design, with this film no different, starting with the junkyard at the beginning being used to great effect, with some of the most enjoyable and fun ghost murders I’ve ever seen.

 Next, you have the house with glass walls and floors, it’s not your normal haunted house and really helps make the scenes filmed there feel more like the characters are stuck in a maze than somewhere people live.

-It would be wrong to say that the film is overly clever, but in a film like this, it’s almost not really the point, instead, you are supposed to watch some gruesome deaths, enjoy some jump scares and laugh at some of the cheeser parts (and there are many).
+It would be wrong to say that the film is overly clever, but in a film like this, it’s almost not really the point, instead, you are supposed to watch some gruesome deaths, enjoy some jump scares and laugh at some cheesier parts (and there are many).

 The plot is near-ridiculous and shares nothing with the film it shares a name with, apart from needing special glasses to see the ghosts, But, again when it comes to popcorn horror films you don’t go think, you go to be scared, think more Sinister than Hereditary.

-The only real downside was that given all the time the filmmakers spent creating imaginary character design, we could have done with a bit more time devoted to the background of the ghosts, maybe them being captured along with some 07backstory like with the Jugganort.
+The only real downside was that given all the time the filmmakers spent creating imaginary character design, we could have done with a bit more time devoted to the background of the ghosts, maybe them being captured along with some backstory like with the juggernaut.